 How to stop falling off the bandwagon (even if you have a holiday)

-Some of us will now be thinking about Summer holidays…
+Some of us will now be getting ready to go on our about Summer holidays…

 But most importantly